Mehdi Zana: Political views

-Personal life
+Personal life and death

-Mehdi Zana has been married to politician Leyla Zana since 1975 and the couple has two children.
+Mehdi Zana married his cousin and later politician Leyla Zana in 1975, who was 14 years old at that time and the couple had two children.
 He was imprisoned for 16 years during his life.
-After his release in 1995, he went to receive the Sakharov Prize in 1996 on behalf of his imprisoned wife, Leyla Zana.
-Following his release, has lived for several years in exile in Europe where he lived in Sweden and Germany.
-Mehdi changed his name from the Turkish Bilici into the Kurdish equivalent Zana.
+After his release in 1995, he went to collect the Sakharov Prize in 1996 on behalf of his imprisoned wife, Leyla Zana.
+Following his release, he lived for several years in exile in Europe where he lived in Sweden and Germany.
+Zana changed his name from the Turkish Bilici into the Kurdish equivalent Zana.

+Zana died on 29 August 2026, at the age of 85.